canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 A century later and feminism developed a bewilderingly complex array of movements and waves---and many of them continued to carry the poisons of the dominant society.
 Some were laced with Catholic moralism, some were basically just cults, some focused narrowly on the interests of bosses.
 One particuarly unfortunate strain that has gained a great deal of power in this country has basically fully ended up almost identical with fascism: bioessentialism, fearmongering over sexual threat created by trans women, great replacement conspiracy theories, extreme controlling behaviour towards children.

+And while this is not a major theme of the book, I appreciated the defamiliarising angle: the attempt to imagine how a similarly broken feminism could occur within a similar-but-different gender system.

 This all comes to a head when Iscend Comprine provokes an unfulfilled, horny, former banker (until he was ruined by Baru) Bel Latheman into suicide by tickling his masculinity:

 > “Yes,” she says, tensely, “people think I’m too good at my job, and therefore that I’m a plant.”